bulat123cool/Hack/README.md

-if you got this message, its ai. we hope you like the game - Ai powered studios./
+if you got this message, its ai. we hope you like the game - Ai powered studios.